A Cove for the Imagination

 I recorded the soundscape of the BC ferry, the Spirit of Vancouver Island.
 I recorded the entire ferry ride, including walking on and walking off.
 I explored the entire ship (except the washrooms).
 However, I realized that the wind was overpowering when I walked outside, so I shortened it.
 I also spoke a few times so that I would have markers when I reviewed the recordings, but I cut those out.
 I was actually surprised that no one asked me what I was doing.
 I also found that being in a public space, I was motivated to continue walking, and not spend too much time in any one area.

 On June 25th, 2018 I walked around various places in downtown Victoria, BC.
+It was a warm sunny day with a bit of wind.
 I cut together the most clear sounds from each of the places I visited.
+Although, since they were somewhat archival-like soundwalk recordings I didn't mind a bit of wind noise.
+I wanted to capture the soundmarks of my hometown during summertime, so when I'm away I could revisit them if I feel homesick.